Skip to main content

 • System Prompt: Instructions sent to the language model to shape the replica’s tone, personality, and behavior.

-• Pipeline Mode: Controls which CVI pipeline layers are active and how input/output flows through the system.
+• Pipeline mode: Controls which CVI pipeline layers are active and how input/output flows through the system.
+See Pipeline modes for how the full pipeline, Echo, integrations, and custom LLM paths differ.

 • Default Replica: Sets the digital human associated with the persona.